-How to make Kerala Pazham Pori recipe - A South Indian delight
+How to Make Kerala Pazham Pori, a South Indian Delight

-Pazham pori is a traditional recipe of Kerala State, South India.
+Pazham Pori is a traditional recipe of Kerala State, South India.
 In some parts of the Kerala, they call this recipe as Ethakka Appam.
-If you ever get a chance to travel to Kerala you are sure to see this mouth watering snack, in many of the stations.
-Vendors will be bringing these hot and delicious items into the trains for sale, and they know many people, especially people who are away from Kerala wait for their favorite Pazham pori, during their train journeys.
+If you ever get a chance to travel to Kerala you are sure to see this mouthwatering snack in many of the stations.
+Vendors will be bringing these hot and delicious items into the trains for sale, and they know many people, especially people who are away from Kerala wait for their favourite Pazham Pori, during their train journeys.
 It is a standard item in many Kerala restaurants.
-My family loves this delicious pazham pori and I hope you too will enjoy this delicious and mouthwatering snack which is made out of the long and tasty Kerala Bananas.
-Locally, these bananas are called "Nenthrapazham", and can be seen plenty in almost all parts of Kerala.
+My family loves this delicious Pazham Pori, and I hope you too will enjoy this delightful and mouthwatering snack which is made out of the long and tasty Kerala Bananas.
+Locally, these bananas are called "Nenthrapazham" and can be seen plenty in almost all parts of Kerala.
 We make this recipe for evening snack.

 Let us learn how to make this tasty pazham pori.
 We need the following items -